gnustep/tools-windows-msvc/README.md

 * The compilation will fail if the Windows home folder contains whitespace, e.g. `C:\Users\John Appleseed`.

-* When utilizing the built-in gnustep-make test suite's debug capabilities, the preferred debugger on Windows is **lldb**. lldb (from the Chocolatey package manager) links to `python310.dll`, but is not found if Python 3.10.x is not installed and added to PATH.
+* When utilizing the built-in gnustep-make test suite's debug capabilities, the preferred debugger on Windows is lldb. lldb (from the Chocolatey package manager) links to `python310.dll`, but is not found if Python 3.10.x is not installed and added to PATH.
+The error message is obscure and doesn't mention the missing dependency.
 Install Python3 manually using the official Python Installer.
 After downloading and executing the installer, select `Add to PATH` and proceed with the installation.
 You can now use the lldb debugger.

 ## Troubleshooting